Bug report #12585

 I need to use conical projection for my work, so how can I solve this problem?

-#3 Updated by Anna Cha about 6 years ago
+#3 Updated by Anna Cha over 6 years ago

 I was trying to reproduce that bug today in both versions (2.6.1 and 2.8.1) and by chance understood that these are two different bugs but they are not connected with conic projection.